 - Increased and unwarranted physical or verbal aggression

-- Compulsive need to acquire more cocaine and continue using even though they’re aware of the negative physical, social, and emotional consequences
+- They’d do anything to get more drugs and continue using even though they’re aware of the negative physical, social, and emotional consequences

 - They suffer from severe dry mouth or have problems producing sufficient amounts of saliva